PDC-support/benchmarks-procurement/benchmarks/GROMACS/aqp_ensemble/readme.md

 For this benchmark an ensemble run, called multi-simulation in GROMACS, is used.
-The supplied example uses a 32 member ensemble, and this is the number of ensemble members that should be used.
+The supplied example uses a 32 member ensemble, and this is the number of ensemble members that must be used.
 The ensemble simulation mode of the ``mdrun`` tool requires one directory per ensemble member simulation.
 As the AWH algorithm employed uses identical input files, a single tpr input can be created and symlinked